carolkelsch/Controllino_relays_control/README.md

 The **X#** bytes are the time in milliseconds for the optimized mode.
 The time is passed in two bytes, being the left the most significant one.
 The **CS*** byte is the last byte from simple CheckSum of the message.

-The command for time configuration is the 4 first bytes plus a 0x06 (ACK) and a new CheckSum byte.
+The command for configuration commands are the 4 first bytes plus a 0x06 (ACK) and a new CheckSum byte.
 If the CheckSum is greater than one byte, then only the least significant one is used.
-The response for the mode commands are the first, second and fourth bytes of the command, plus a 0x06 byte (ACK) and the new CheckSum.

 # Response to unknown commands
 If you send a specific optimized mode command, when the program is on generic mode, or the other way around, the Controllino will answer with a 0x15 byte (negative aknowledge in ASCII).
 If you send a valid command but with wrong CS, the answer will be the same.